ezeahunanya/ezeahunanya/content/pages/home.md

-title: Hi, I'm Eze!
+Title: Hi, I'm Eze!
 Welcome to my domain!
-status: hidden
+Status: hidden
 save_as: index.html
-category: Page
+Category: Page

 If I had one superpower, it would be the ability to learn quickly.
 Let me